MargotKl/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The code book describes the variables, the data, and any transformations or work that were performed to clean up the data.

-Variables

-Each row contains, for a given subject and activity, 79 averaged signal measurements.

 <b>Identifiers</b><BR>
 subjectId: subject identifier, integer, ranges from 1 to 30 <BR>
 activity: factor with 6 levels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING<BR>

 <b>Features</b><BR>
+ Each row contains, for a given subject and activity, 86 averaged signal measurements.
 <b>Structure of dataframe: tidyDataAverage </b><BR>
 <font size="2">'data.frame':	180 obs. of  88 variables:<BR>
  $ subjectId                                      : int  1 1 1 1 1 1 2 2 2 2 ...<BR>